Review: Mercia EIS Fund

 A proportion of these deals will come from Mercia’s extensive commercial networks, which include the investment directors’ personal networks as well as regional incubator programmes and the NHS Feeder Fund.

 Others will be spin-outs from universities.
-Currently there are 18 university partnerships including Birmingham, Liverpool and Warwick.
+Currently there are 19 university partnerships including Edinburgh, Birmingham, Liverpool and Warwick.

 Universities and their dedicated research teams are responsible for many of the current pioneering breakthroughs in science and technology across the globe.
 It is often the ‘Golden Triangle’ of Oxford, Cambridge and London that grabs investor attention, but Mercia believes there is opportunity waiting to be tapped in the UK regions.
 According to Mercia, 52% of all active spin-outs in the UK originate from the Midlands, the North of England and Scotland.

-Mercia’s growth funds each have their own external Investment Panel and external Advisory Committee.
+Mercia’s growth funds each have their own Investment Panel and external Advisory Committee.
 For all investments made, the investment team reviews each proposal and circulates the findings to the team for challenge.
 If the deal passes this stage, a more formal offer is made and detailed due diligence is carried out on the intellectual property.
-A longer and more detailed review is completed and sent to Mercia’s independent investment committee.
+A longer and more detailed review is completed and sent to Mercia’s investment committee.
 Its members have the power to veto any deal, and have done so in the past.
-Both the company management and Mercia’s fund manager in charge of the deal must present to this committee.
-Mercia’s chief investment officer, Matt Mead, ensures there is a spread of different sectors and stages of company in the fund.

 The target return is 3x, however this includes initial tax relief, therefore the effective target (before income tax relief) is to deliver in excess of 2.5 times invested capital.
 This is not guaranteed.
-Companies are expected to be held for five to seven years.
+Companies are expected to be held for five to seven years but this may vary.

 As well as the two usual exit mechanisms for EIS investments – stock market listing or trade sale – Mercia has a third option for successful holdings, which could provide potential early liquidity for investors.
 This is Mercia’s Share Exchange.
-It means Mercia Technologies may offer to buy shares it itself holds which are also held by investors in the Mercia Growth Fund (SEIS or EIS) at a 25% discount.
+It means Mercia Technologies may offer to buy shares it itself holds which are also held by investors in the Mercia EIS Fund (including SEIS) at a 25% discount.
 If offered, investors do not have to take it up if they feel the discount does not offer value for money.

 An example of a successful investment: Medherant